-Taleggio is a mild but flavoursome Italian rind washed cheese with quite a pungent aroma.
+Port Salut is a mild but flavoursome French rind washed cheese with quite a pungent aroma.
 It’s not a hard cheese, but it’s not nearly as soft as cream cheese.
 In fact, it’s a semi-soft pasteurised cow’s milk cheese first created by Trappist monks back in 1816.
 It was named after their abbey, Notre Dame du Port du Salut in Entrammes, Pay de la Loire.
 The rind has a distinctive orange colour.

 To my mind it makes a much tastier and more interesting cheese for pizza than the ubiquitous mozzarella.
 So it’s perhaps no surprise that it’s the one I’ve used in my recipe for homemade pizza.

 I’ve not yet tried a commercial vegan cheese, principally because I haven’t found one with a list of ingredients I like the look of.
 However, it’s easy to make your own vegan cream ‘cheese’ and you can use blobs of this on the pizza for a tasty alternative to dairy cheese.

 If you use a plant-based cheese, this homemade pizza is entirely vegan.